Cloud 9 (2014 film)

 Cloud 9 is a 2014 American romantic sports drama television film directed by Paul Hoen and written by Justin Ware.
 It stars Dove Cameron, Luke Benward, Kiersey Clemons and Mike C. Manning.
 The film is set in the world of competitive snowboarding.
 The first promo aired on November 29, 2013 during the premiere of "Good Luck Jessie: NYC Christmas".
 The film premiered on January 17, 2014 as a Disney Channel Original Movie.
-It was viewed by 4.96 million viewers during its original premiere.

 Plot

-Kayla Morgan begins training to win the "Fire and Ice" snowboarding competition alongside her boyfriend Nick Swift, the son of team coach Sebastian Swift.
-The previous year, a video went viral of famous snowboarder Will Cloud failing to perform a move he created called “Cloud 9,” causing Will to end his snowboarding career and find work at his family's dog kennel.
-While riding Will’s sled, Kayla crashes into a mountain lodge sign, demolishing it and the sled in the process.
+In Summit Valley, Colorado, Kayla Morgan begins training to win the "Fire and Ice" snowboarding competition alongside her boyfriend Nick Swift, the son of team coach Sebastian Swift.
+The previous year, a video went viral of famous snowboarder Will Cloud failing to perform a move he created called "Cloud 9."
+Will subsequently ended his snowboarding career and began working at his family's dog kennel.
+Nick and his friends steal Will's sled and convince Kayla to ride it with Nick.
+When the sled loses control, Nick abruptly jumps off, causing Kayla to crash into a mountain lodge sign, demolishing it and the sled.

-Her parents, Richard and Madeline, offer to fix the sign, but Kayla has to work at the kennel to replace Will’s sled.
-Will tells Kayla that she only made the team because of her dad’s donations to them.
-Kayla is later kicked off the team due to the accident.
-She confronts Nick about his unwillingness to defend her, and Nick eventually admits that she isn’t good enough to win Fire and Ice.
+Kayla is expelled from the team and forced to work at Will's family's kennel until she can afford to replace the sled.
+Will and Kayla get into an argument about her snowboarding abilities.
+Kayla claims she is one of the best on the team, but Will says she's the opposite and the only reason she's on the Swift team is because her father owns the resort where Sebastian is employed.
+Kayla is in disbelief, and when Kayla confronts Nick about it, he confirms it.
+She also asks Nick about his unwillingness to take responsibility for the accident, and he eventually admits that she isn't good enough to win Fire and Ice.
+He later breaks up with Kayla, believing she is distracting him from the competition.

-The next day, Will arrives at the kennel with his friends, Dink and Sam.
-When Kayla overhears Will lecturing Sam about his snowboarding technique, she realizes Will is a more talented snowboarder than he is given credit for.
-Nick breaks up with Kayla, believing she is distracting him from the competition.

 Kayla asks Will to train her for Fire and Ice, offering to remodel the kennel in exchange, but Will refuses.
-Will says there would be no point since she doesn’t have a team to train with, but Kayla decides to form a team with Will’s old teammates, calling them the Hot Doggers.
+Kayla decides to form a team with Will’s old teammates, calling them the Hot Doggers after the Cloud family's kennel.
 She then learns that the Swifts have replaced her with famous snowboarder Skye Sailor.
 Will eventually agrees to train Kayla.
-Under Will’s guidance, her performance greatly improves, though Nick grows jealous at the budding friendship between the two.
+Under Will's guidance, her performance greatly improves, though Nick grows jealous at the budding friendship between the two.